SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 +6
 +3

-The base diﬃculty is 5.
-For extra damage and special effects, the character must spend one round per diﬃculty number setting up the explosives.
+The base difficulty is 5.
+For extra damage and special effects, the character must spend one round per difficulty number setting up the explosives.
 The character also needs to indicate how much explosive she’s using.
 If the attempt is successful, compare the skill total with the object’s damage resistance total (its Toughness modiﬁed by size,